OFAI/GermEval2024-GerMS/site/index.md

 * **Competition phase**: June 7 - June 25, 2024
   * During this phase, the training data will consist of the training data of the previous phase plus the labeled test data of the previous phase and a new unlabeled test set is made available.
 You can upload the labels for the test set to the competition site and your most last submission will be the one that will be used for ranking.
 During that phase, the leaderboard is not shown.
+Please note that only submissions which adhere to all terms and rules are considered for the final ranking.
-    The final leaderboard/ranking is shown after the end of the competition phase.
+  * A preliminary leaderboard/ranking is shown after the end of the competition phase.
+  * The final leaderboard/ranking will be available once paper review and final submission is completed, on July 21th 2024.
 * **Paper submission due**: July 1, 2024
 * **Camera ready due**: July 20, 2024
 * **Shared Task @KONVENS**: 10 September, 2024